Rodartist/img12packfigurebase/README.md

 img12packfigurebase/multiples/steps/goodcomparisondouble01 this runone.c source needs a revamping its on the TODO (an old way with a lot more hardcoding paths) img12packfigurebase/multiples/steps/goodcomparisondouble/compile/ and img12packfigurebase/multiples/steps/goodcomparisondouble0[2-6] and maybe 7 the runone binaries work though i just learnt about the gcc -O3 optimization flag which insure they work on every launch so if you have problems add the -O3 flags in run.sh and run that script to recompile the binary

-there are bugs such as when i was generating all the buttons it left the first button on each page coordinates are missing and will fix that
+there are bugs such as when i was generating all the buttons it left the first button on each notebook coordinates are missing and will fix that

 ./runone in directories img12packfigurebase/multiples/steps/goodcomparisondouble/compile/ or img12packfigurebase/multiples/steps/goodcomparisondouble01 to 07 so far i know work esp with the gcc optimization flag it will work for sure